 - Mood swings and emotional withdrawal.

-If you are concerned about a family member’s gambling, call the Saskatchewan Problem Gambling Help Line at 1-800-306-6789, or talk to a problem gambling counsellor in your local health region.
+If you are concerned about a family member’s gambling, call the Saskatchewan Problem Gambling Help Line at 1-800-306-6789, visit our website at www.spgh.ca or talk to a problem gambling counsellor in your local health region.